kohesive/solr-undertow/README.md

 solr-undertow
 =============

 Solr running in standalone server - High Performance, tiny, fast, easy, standalone deployment.
 Requires JDK 1.7 or newer.
-Less than 4MB download, starts instantly, faster than Jetty, Tomcat and all the others.
+Less than 4MB download, starts instantly, performs inline or better than all application servers.
 Written in the [Kotlin language](http://kotlinlang.org) for the JVM (a better Java, not as crazy as Scala).

 Releases [are available here](https://github.com/bremeld/solr-undertow/releases) on GitHub.